-Teaching Phonics and Learning to Read at Launton Primary School
+Teaching Phonics and learning to read at Launton Primary School

-All children are taught phonic skills through a daily 20-minute discrete phonic lesson.
-This develops the child's ability to tackle unknown words within a text by decoding the phonemes (sounds) within a word.
-These phonic skills also enable a child to work out the graphemes (letters) they will need to use when they are beginning to write words.
+All children are taught phonic skills through a daily 20 minute discrete phonic lesson.
+This develops the child's ability to tackle unknown words within a text by decoding the phonemes (sounds) within the word.
+These phonic skills also enable a child to work out the graphemes (letters) they will need to use when they are writing words.